openstack/openstack-manuals/doc/config-reference/source/compute/scheduler.rst

 This filter is only useful if the ``scheduler_max_attempts`` configuration option is set to a value greater than zero.

-If there are multiple force hosts/nodes, this filter helps to retry on the force hosts/nodes if a VM fails to boot.

 SameHostFilter
 --------------